Youth MHFA in Schools programme

 This three year programme launched in Easter 2017 and is fully funded by the Department of Health with a value of £200 per person trained.
-In the programme’s first year we aim to train a member of staff in over 1000 secondary schools to become a Youth MHFA Champion – someone with the skills to spot the signs of mental health issues in young people and guide them to a place of support.
+In the programme’s first year we aim to train 1,000 secondary school staff to become Youth MHFA Champions – someone with the skills to spot the signs of mental health issues in young people and guide them to a place of support.

 By the end of 2020 every secondary school in England will have been offered the opportunity to attend this training.
 This is a major step forward in our campaign to ensure that every school has access to Youth MHFA training - and our social mission to train one in ten people in Mental Health First Aid skills.